Electron-phonon coupling in magnetic materials using the local spin density approximation: Introduction

 \section{Introduction}

 Magnetic materials play an important role for technological applications, including magnetic cores in electric motors and generators, or magnetic memory devices in computers and mobile phones.
 From a historical standpoint, iron is arguably the most significant magnetic material.
-Iron can be alloyed to produce metals, insulators~\cite{Badro1999}, superconductors~\cite{Hsu2008}, strong ferromagnetism~\cite{Kmmerle1977}, antiferromagnetism~\cite{Moruzzi1992}, thermal shielding at low and high temperatures and has good mechanical properties~\cite{Inoue2004}.
+Iron can be alloyed or combined with other elements to form compounds that are metals, insulators~\cite{Badro1999}, superconductors~\cite{Hsu2008}, strong ferromagnetism~\cite{Kmmerle1977}, antiferromagnetism~\cite{Moruzzi1992}, thermal shielding at low and high temperatures and has good mechanical properties~\cite{Inoue2004}.

-Interest in magnetic materials is at an all-time high due the end of Moore's law~\cite{Thompson2006} and other limitations that current electronic devices are facing.
+Interest in magnetic materials is at an all-time high due to the end of Moore's law~\cite{Thompson2006} and other limitations that current electronic devices are facing.
 In that regard, magnetic materials are seen as an appealing solution leveraging the spin of the electron giving rise to the field of spintronics.
 Spintronic devices exploit both the electronic and spin degrees of freedom~\cite{uti2004,Han2023,Brataas2020}, offering promising logic and memory architectures with inherently low power consumption~\cite{Dieny2020,Vaz2024,BehinAein2010,Datta1990}.
 In addition, spintronic devices are widely used for memory applications~\cite{Hirohata2020,kerman2005,Bibes2008,Bhatti2017}.
 Iron and nickel are ubiquitous in steels, alloys, and functional magnetic devices used in the energy sector.
 Thus, there is renewed effort to understand, search and characterize potential materials relevant for the mentioned applications~\cite{Baltz2018,Jungwirth2016,Meer2023,Gajek2007}.
-Apart from these advances in devices for classical computers, the field of quantum computing might also require magnetic compounds that present specific transport properties~\cite{Chumak2015,Han2019}, and certain robustness to thermal noise to build and shield the quantum bits~\cite{DasSarma2005,Sau2010}.
+Apart from these advances in devices for classical computers, the field of quantum computing might also require magnetic compounds that present specific transport properties~\cite{Chumak2015,Han2019}, and a certain robustness to thermal noise to build and shield the quantum bits~\cite{DasSarma2005,Sau2010}.